 Where to Stay in Sos del Rey Católico – La Casa del Infanzón

-Embrace the town’s historic significance by staying in this charming hotel!
+Embrace the town’s historic significance by staying in this charming hotel.
 You’ll be right in the middle of the medieval town, with views of the surrounding mountains.
-The rooms themselves are beautiful and unique, you will want to spend weeks here.
-Rooms even come with private balconies!
+The rooms themselves are beautiful and unique.
+You will want to spend weeks here.
+Rooms even come with private balconies.

-Check out the rooms at La Casa del Infanzón here!
+Check out the rooms at La Casa del Infanzón here.

 4. San Mateo, Cantabria